 Several environmental and urban design measures can be used to enhance the public realm to better balance pedestrian spaces and the movement of traffic through the centre.
 The aims include sensitively redesigning on-street public parking spaces and resolving key pinch point in the area around Wogan Street and The Grist.
-Landscape improvements would potentially enhance the overall setting for businesses and visitors to the main commercial area of The Grist.
+Landscape improvements would potentially enhance the overall setting for businesses and visitors and include new infrastructure e.g. cycle parking/charging points to the main commercial area of The Grist.